rangle/angular-training-slides/content/component.md

 }
 ```

-Reminder: All decorators in Angulars are functions.
-Even if you don't pass any arguments in, you'll need to include the parentheses.
+Reminder: Angular decorators are functions.
+Even if you don't pass arguments, you need the parentheses.

 ---
 <!-- .slide: id="components-passing-data-2" -->